Openwork: Varieties

 Scythian metalwork, which was typically worn on the person, or at least carried about by wagon, uses openwork heavily, probably partly to save weight.
 Sukashibori (roughly translating to "see-through work") is the Japanese term covering a number of openwork techniques, which have been very popular in Japanese art.

 In ceramics, if objects such as sieves are excluded (openwork bases for these existed in the West from classical times), decorative openwork long remained mainly a feature of East Asian ceramics, with Korean ceramics especially fond of the technique from an early date.
+Frequently, these ceramics are double walled allowing the solid inner surface to still hold liquid.

 There was little use of it in European ceramics before the 18th century, when designs, mostly using lattice panels, were popular in rococo ceramic "baskets", and later in English silver trays.
 Openwork sections can be made either by cutting into a conventional solid body before firing, or by building up using strips of clay, the latter often used when loose wickerwork is being imitated.
 In glass openwork is rather less common, but the spectacular Ancient Roman cage cups use it for a decorative outer layer.

 Some types of objects naturally suit or even require openwork, which allows a flow of air through screens, censers or incense burners, pomanders, sprinklers, ventilation grilles and panels, and various parts of heating systems.
 For exterior screens openwork designs allow looking out, but not looking in.
 For gates and other types of screens, security is required, but visibility may also be wanted.

+Double-openwork and triple-openwork

+The terms double-openwork and triple-openwork, also called reticulated, are typically associated with ceramic pieces that are created with two or three walls.
+Korean ceramist Kim Se-yong produces openwork pieces.